Skip to main content

 Omni auto creates a stacked-layout when the screen size shrinks horizontally (often most obvious on mobile devices).
 This layout can be edited/re-arranged independently from the standard tiled layout, and will not impact the standard unstacked layout.
 To do so, shrink the window of the dashboard on the web until you see the stacked layout, and make layout edits in the order you'd like.

 To add a control to the dashboard, go into edit mode and select Add Control.
 Controls allow you to swap out one field for another within a tile on a dashboard.
 To use a control, simply add it to the dashboard and select which tiles you want it to apply to by selecting the top right corner to enable or disable a control for that tile.
-The underlying field being controlled must be a part of that tile to have a swapping impact (e.g. adding a metric swapper between order volume and total sales to a tile that is showing user count will have no impact).
-There are three main types of controls:
+At least one of the underlying fields being controlled must be a part of that tile to have a swapping impact (e.g. adding a metric swapper between order volume and total sales to a tile that is showing user count will have no impact).
+There are four main types of controls:

 • Time